digst/cloud/design.md

-**[Customer driven]** The service life cycle of GovCloud is based on customer needs, in a baglog maintained by SIT, and prioritized by a joint public group lead by DIGST**
+**[Customer driven]** The service life cycle of GovCloud is based on customer needs, in a baglog maintained by SIT, and prioritized by a joint public group lead by DIGST

 > Rational from vendor neutrality, ownership to both 'business' and 'platform' direction

+> Example GDPR

+> Scale down to three part

 **[Support lifetime]** Each technology, interface and platform service in GovCloud has a planned support lifetime

 > rational from customers need to plan ahead... and from the need to be able to face out

+> Husk at beskrive dokumentation og business case

+> Og løbende samarbejde og aftaler

+> Unsupported services need to have notice time